adamsilver/fdpb/03-Book-A-Flight.md

 	</div>
 ```

-This option is good when the amount of search options is completely dynamic and vast in size and breadth (like Amazon for example).
+This option is good when the amount of search options is completely dynamic and vast in size and breadth, like searching for products on Amazon for example.
 But for this service, we have a finite amount of destinations that we know in advance.

-If we were to let users search, unassisted, they would arrive at a page with a message of *we don't fly to that destination*.
-In doing this we have regressed the experience form a native select box&mdash;at least users could guarantee a positive result.
+If we were to let users search, unassisted, they could often be met with no results: *we don't fly to that destination*.

-Let's keep going.
+One more time now: we can do better.

 ### Typeahead combobox

-What we really need is a text box and select menu rolled into one.
+What we really need is a text box and select box rolled into one.
 As the user types a destination, suggestions appear beneath allowing them to autocomplete the field.
-This drastically saves time scrolling through a plethora of destinations.
+This saves time scrolling through a plethora of destinations.

 Up until recently there has been no such element for us to use.
-HTML5 gave us `datalist` but unfortuntely, it's signifcantly buggy[^caniuse].
+HTML5 gave us `datalist` but unfortuntely, it's very buggy[^caniuse].

-As we've done the hard work in analysing what is best for users, we're left to build a custom component using Javascript.
-In doing so we need to adhere to a few important rules:
+We've done the hard work to analyse the options to us.
+We're left to build a custom component.
+When we build a custom component there are rules we need to follow[^alice barlett talk bruce lawson?].
+A custom component must:

-- must be focusable with keyboard
+- be focusable with the keyboard
-- must be operable with keyboard
+- be operable with the keyboard
-- must expose it's values and state to acessibility APIs
+- work with assistive devices
-- must work without Javascript
+- work without Javascript

-To solve the last problem we need to choose from the aformentioned text box or select box.
+To solve the last problem we need to decide on what the core experience will be.
+Will it be a text box or select box?
 On balance, it seems prudent for us to use the select box.
-But you may take a different tact depending on your exact problem domain.
+But you may take a different tact depending on the context of your own problem.

 Here's what this looks before it's enhanced: